Pilot Projects Mini-Grant Program

 Overview of Announcement:

-The RWJF CHP at MMC is pleased to announce a call for pilot grant proposals contributing to health policy toward the improvement of minority health and/or the elimination of health disparities.
-The purpose of this call for proposals is to encourage small-scale pilot research projects which will be a part of the RWJF CHP at MMC.
+The RWJF Center for Health Policy is pleased to announce a call for pilot grant proposals contributing to health policy toward the improvement of minority health and/or the elimination of health disparities.
+The purpose of this call for proposals is to encourage small-scale pilot research projects which will be a part of the RWJF Center for Health Policy.

 These pilot projects should be completed within eighteen (18) months and have the potential to lead to a larger federally or foundation funded award application.